 While a lot may have changed with cruises, the safety basics remain in place, and are just as rigorously followed as ever.

-“First of all, people should really keep in mind that safety is the top priority for every cruise line,” says Colleen McDaniel, editor-in-chief of Cruise Critic, the world’s largest consumer cruise website.
+“People should really keep in mind that safety is the top priority for every cruise line,” says Colleen McDaniel, editor-in-chief of Cruise Critic, the world’s largest consumer cruise website.
 “They wouldn’t be in business if it wasn’t.”

-This scrutiny starts with ship design and testing.
+Scrutiny regarding safety starts with ship design and testing.
 It’s further reinforced by global safety regulations that outline emergency procedures and protocols, and ongoing inspections to make sure procedures are being followed.